-Taxify is considering leaving Ostrava, Olomouc, Pilsen and České Budějovice and will remain only in Prague.
+Taxify (Bolt) is considering leaving Ostrava, Olomouc, Pilsen and České Budějovice and will remain only in Prague.
 The reason is systematic fines on the part of the authorities, but also intimidation, physical assault and damage to driver property and ongoing enforcement, the company said on Monday.
 The action of Taxify in regional cities is forbidden by the precautionary measures; last week, however, the court has so far unlawfully banned the service without complying with the legal rules even in Prague.
 Taxify traffic has never yet been interrupted.

 The Estonian company has expanded its operations to Ostrava, Olomouc, Pilsen and České Budějovice this July.
 According to the Taxify boss for the Czech Republic and Slovakia, Romana Sysla, however, it has to cope with the bad offices in these cities as well as with the competition.